Buying the right tires for your car is essential to its overall performance and your safety while driving

 Poor tire performance could result from underinflated tires, poor alignment, or even a slow leak that you can have your mechanic repair if you want to get a couple more years from your current set.

 An easy way to determine if new tires are necessary is to check the tread depth using the penny test.
-This taking a penny and inserting Abraham Lincoln headfirst into your tire’s most deteriorated section.
+This takes a penny and inserts Abraham Lincoln head first into your tire’s most deteriorated section.
 If you can see the top of Lincoln’s head, your tires are too worn, and it’s time to replace them.
 You can conduct the same test with a quarter using George Washington’s head, as well.

 Keep in mind that some tires come with tread wear indicators.
 When these indicators are flush with the tread, it means the tire is due for replacement.
 You can also use a tire tread depth gauge if you have one around.

 Another critical thing to remember is that the rubber compound used in tires has a shelf life.
 While there’s no expiration date on the rubber, you should carefully inspect your tires if they’re over five years old to look for signs of them breaking down.
-Once the tires are ten years old, it’s recommended that you replace them.
+Replace tires once they are ten years old.
 The production date is on the sidewall.

 Types of tires on the market